atolab/zenoh-web/content/blog/2025-07-11-Zenoh-Pico-Peer-to-peer-unicast.md

 ## What is Zenoh-Pico?

 Zenoh-Pico is the lightweight, native C implementation of the [Eclipse Zenoh](http://zenoh.io) protocol, designed specifically for constrained devices.
-It provides a streamlined, low-resource API while maintaining compatibility with the main [Rust Zenoh implementation](https://github.com/eclipse-zenoh/zenoh).
+It provides a streamlined, low-resource API while supporting all abstractions from [Rust Zenoh](https://github.com/eclipse-zenoh/zenoh): pub, sub and query.
 Zenoh-Pico already supports a broad range of platforms and protocols, making it a versatile choice for embedded systems development.

 # Peer-to-Peer Unicast